nwhitehead/pzretro/README.md

 ## Design Notes

-The basic idea is to take the actual PuzzleScript source files and interpret them using Duktape in the core.
+The basic idea is to take the actual PuzzleScript source files and interpret them using QuickJS in the core.
 Things like the `window`, `document`, and canvas functionality are stubbed out into native function calls to handle input and graphics.

 The only change I made to the PuzzleScript source files was to `graphics.js` to allow fonts of different sizes and to add